ben-grande/qusal/qusal/sys-mirage-firewall/README.md

 Contrary to a standard Linux Firewall, Mirage Firewall doesn't need a full system to run an excessive resources.

+The qube sys-firewall is also the default updatevm.
+You can't use Mirage Firewall to be the updatevm, use another qube instead.

 ## Installation

 - Top